Sethbarrie/Sethbarrie/README.md

 I really enjoyed working with a small, collaborative team where everyone could learn from each other and elevate the work.
 There are interesting problems everywhere - healthcare, logistics, legal tech - and I'd love to find the right team to tackle them with.

+Techstack I've used professionally is Ruby on Rails or Elixir/Phoenix for backend.
+React for the front end.
+DB is always postgreSQL <3 I've used tons of services, frameworks, and tecnologies before, but if you ask what I'm comfortable with it's these right here.

+New technologies I'd be interested to learn would be Go/Rust, maybe C#, but really anything can be interesting with it's own set of challenges!

+Full list is here

+- Programming Languages: JavaScript, TypeScript, Ruby, Python, Elixir, HTML, CSS, Bash, Shell Scripting
+- Frameworks & Libraries: Ruby on Rails, React, React Native, Phoenix, Redux, Flask, Tailwind/Sass
+- Databases: PostgreSQL
+- Tools & Platforms: AWS, Docker, Git, Expo, Figma, Twilio, Rollbar, NewRelic, Sentry, LaunchDarkly, Redis, Jira
+- Artificial Intelligence: Cursor, Github Copilot, ChatGPT API, Google Dialogflow CX
+- Methodologies: Scrum, Agile

 Feel free to see the previous version of this page!